 Docx and its forerunner – doc, are both native to Microsoft Office Suite.
 They are easily edited and viewed.
 The difference between the two is that the latter is an open format.
 Therefore, it’s supported by the bigger variety of readers.

 Fb2 – Fiction Book

 This ebook file is really good for reading literary works.
-It holds all the meta data of the file: like author’s name, publisher, title.
+It holds all the metadata of the file: like author’s name, publisher, title.
 Its size is easily adjusted.
-In addition FB2 is supported by majority of the readers (iBooks isn’t one of them).
+In addition, FB2 is supported by the majority of the readers (iBooks isn’t one of them).